 I must warn you, it is just the start.

 Most of what you learn now will not be needed in a few years when it is replaced with stuff you need to know for a toddler, then pre-teenager, then teenager!

 Time moves very quickly when you are a parent, so my last advice is this:

 Cherish the moments you share with your newborn.
 They are only this little once.
 Enjoy the moments when they cannot crawl, or walk.
 You know where they are, and you know they are not doing something dangerous!
 This moment does not last long.

-Before I begin, if the Baby is not born yet then NOW is a good time to start bonding!
-Fathers can begin Baby bonding while he or she is still in the womb.
-Secondly, the sooner a Dad holds his Baby after being born, the greater the bond will be.
+Before I begin, if the baby is not born yet then NOW is a good time to start bonding!
+Fathers can begin bonding while he or she is still in the womb.
+Secondly, the sooner a dad holds his baby after being born, the greater the bond will be.

 These books can be fun and interesting to read.
 Take a book called The Dinosaur That Pooped Daddy for example.
 This book has some awesome pictures and is very funny.
-When Daddy reads this with a smile of his face, his Baby will see happy Dad and the bond will grow stronger!
+When daddy reads this with a smile on his face, his baby will see happy dad and the bond will grow stronger!

 Children love learning.
 Sure, they might not show it sometimes, but their brains are thirsty for knowledge.